 As we noted in the previous section, a well-built floor plan shouldn’t only strive to meet one specific objective.
 In that sense, your floor plan should allow for your different product groupings to grow.
 That happens when you give each category the proper space allocation relative to their overall sales contribution to your store.

-One of the reasons for designing a floor plan is to create a pathway for your customers to walk.
+One reason for designing a floor plan is to create a pathway for your customers to walk.
 If you’ve done it right, you’ll pull your customers through your store.
-As a result, you’re encouraging them to shop more of your store, and in so doing, increase the size of their baskets.
+As a result, you encourage them to shop more of your store, and in so doing, increase the size of their baskets.

 With the help of a data-driven floor plan, you can position your categories in a way that meets (and exceeds) the expectations of your customers.
 More importantly, a logical floor plan both maximises customer experience and minimises any irritations.

-- Just as there are myths about any other retail topic, there are also those that surround floor planning.
+Just as there are myths about any other retail topic, there are also those surrounding floor planning.
 That said, the first thing you should do after hearing a rumour is to confirm it for yourself.

 That includes researching the topic on your own and cross-referencing what you’ve found with different sources.
 Because as soon as you do, you’ll find out the truth.

-There is a perception that when it comes to building a floor plan, you don’t need anything more than a high-level version.
+There is a perception that when building a floor plan, you don’t need anything more than a high-level version.
 That is, of course, not true.
 Not that it’s difficult to understand where this rumour originates.

 It is a high-level view of your floor space.